ray-project/ray/doc/source/data/transforming-data.rst

 1. Implement a class.
 Perform setup in ``__init__`` and transform data in ``__call__``.

 2. Call :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.map`, or
    :meth:`~ray.data.Dataset.flat_map`.
-Configure ``concurrency`` with the number of concurrent workers.
+Pass the number of concurrent workers to use with the ``concurrency`` argument.
 Each worker transforms a partition of data in parallel.
-   You can also pass a tuple of ``(min, max)`` to allow Ray Data to automatically scale the number of concurrent workers.
+   Fixing the number of concurrent workers gives the most predictable performance, but you can also pass a tuple of ``(min, max)`` to allow Ray Data to automatically scale the number of concurrent workers.

 .. tab-set::